 The PSD Customer Support Center works with community members and groups to schedule thousands of facility rentals.
-Between July 1, 2022-June 7, 2023, for example, there were 18,011 activity reservations of PSD facilities.
+Between July 1, 2023-June 1, 2024, for example, there were 42,597 activity reservations of PSD facilities, including reservations made by schools.
 As a historical reminder, PSD did not rent its facilities to outside groups in the 2020-21 school year due to COVID restrictions.